 Discriminators with testKind 'expression'

-When parsing, an attempt to evaluate a discriminator must be made even if preceding statements or the parse of the schema component ended in a processing error.
+When parsing, an attempt to evaluate a discriminator MUST be made even if preceding statements or the parse of the schema component ended in a processing error.

 This is because a discriminator's expression could evaluate to true thereby resolving a point of uncertainty even if the complete parsing of the construct ultimately caused a processing error.